Briannahrhea/briannahrhea.github.io/index.md

 #### Project 1: Software Engineering and Design
 **CS360 — Mobile Architecture and Programming**

-The first artifact is an Android Studio Project developed usng the Java programming language.
-This application is used to track users' weight, set a goal weight, and receive notifications once their goal has been reached.
+The first artifact I selected for enhancement is a Java-based Android Studio project originally developed in CS 360, designed as a weight-tracking mobile application.
+Its purpose is to allow users to log and monitor their weight, set goals, and receive SMS notifications upon reaching those goals.
+For this enhancement, I improved the user interface with a modern, neutral theme, added line graph visualizations with filters using MPAndroidChart, enabled editable data tables tied to a dynamic SQLite database, and separated the login and registration screens for better usability.
+I also re-implemented the SMS notification system, integrated password hashing for secure credential storage, and refined navigation for a smoother user experience.
+Throughout this process, I demonstrated skills in software design and engineering by applying coding best practices, addressing real-world usability and security concerns, and overcoming challenges with updated libraries, dynamic graph integration, and Android permissions.

 - **Repository:** <https://github.com/Briannahrhea/CS360>
 - `See the artifact's narrative report and code here:`